13588112254/littlefs/DESIGN.md

 <!-- pic here? -->
 <!-- TODO links -->

-1. First we have the non-resilient, block based filesystems, such as FAT and ext2.
+1. First we have the non-resilient, block based filesystems, such as [FAT][fat] and [ext2][ext2].
 These are the the earliest filesystem designs and often the most simple.
 Here storage is divided into blocks, with each file being stored in a collection of blocks.
 Without modifications, these filesystems are not power-loss resilient, so updating a file is a simple as rewriting the blocks in place.

    Because of their simplicity, these filesystems are usually both the fastest and smallest.
 However the lack of power resilience is, of course, bad, and